aimee-mcneil-melville/ToDo-Full-Stack/packages/knex-todo-cli/README.md

 ## Viewing data in the database
 There are a number of different options for peeking into your SQLite database.
-You can install a desktop application, such as the [DB Browser for SQLite](https://sqlitebrowser.org/) (installed on the EDA computers) or [DBeaver](https://dbeaver.io) (great for all of the common relational databases - not just SQLite).
+You can install a desktop application, such as the [DB Browser for SQLite](https://sqlitebrowser.org/) (installed on the campus computers) or [DBeaver](https://dbeaver.io) (great for all of the common relational databases - not just SQLite).
 Or you can use an online tool such as this [SQLite Viewer](https://inloop.github.io/sqlite-viewer/).

 ## Display tasks and IDs